 Major League Baseball Players Alumni Association brings Legends for Youth baseball clinic series to Milwaukee

-Colorado Springs, Colo. *– Local youth will have an opportunity to play with their big league heroes at the Major League Baseball Players Alumni Association (MLBPAA) Legends for Youth baseball clinic series on *Monday, August 5th, 2019.
-The free clinic features former Major League Baseball players who will teach baseball skills, drills and life lessons, concluding with an autograph session and baseball giveaways for children in attendance.
+Colorado Springs, Colo. *– Local youth will have an opportunity to play with their big league heroes at the Major League Baseball Players Alumni Association (MLBPAA) Legends for Youth baseball clinic series on *Friday, July 12th, 2019 *and *Saturday, July 13th, 2019.
+In conjunction with the Roberto Clemente Foundation, the free clinics feature former Major League Baseball players who will teach baseball skills, drills and life lessons, concluding with an autograph session and baseball giveaways for children in attendance.

-Players attending* include 12-year MLB veteran pitcher Tim Byrdak *and 10-year MLB veteran *Bill Castro, as well as Gene Hiser, Tom Klawitter, Jerry Kutzler, Willie Mueller, Ryan Rohlinger *and *Paul Wagner.These eight players combine for 43 seasons and 1,214 games in Major League Baseball.
+Players attending* include Milwaukee Brewers teammates Bill Castro *and *Willie Mueller, as well as Gene Hiser, Tom Klawitter *and *Jerry Kutzler.These five players combine for 19 seasons and 529 games in Major League Baseball.

 Clinic details: